Biopharma company Faron announces escalation data cancer treatment study

 A clinical stage biopharma company has announced further dose escalation data from its phase 1/2 study looking at the safety and efficacy of a monotherapy in ten different hard-to-treat cancers.

-Latest progress from Faron’s MATINS (Macrophage Antibody To INhibit immune Suppression) study was focused on higher dose levels and frequencies to finalize the dose of bexmarilimab monotherapy for future study designs.
+Latest progress from Faron Pharma’s MATINS (Macrophage Antibody To INhibit immune Suppression) study was focused on higher dose levels and frequencies to finalize the dose of bexmarilimab monotherapy for future study designs.
 This will be as a single agent or in combination with other anti-cancer treatments including PD-1 blocking agents.

 Higher doses, up to 30mg/kg, were well tolerated as was more frequent dosing of 1-3 mg/kg administered every week to every other week.